 For many, the stereotype exists of the bobblehead therapist who collects a steep fee for his "work" while the client vents and nothing changes--wash, rinse, repeat, see you next week!
 This has put both the profession and work of mental health in a poor light, in my view.
 And while many counselors defy this typecasting, the misnomer persists.

 MY COUNSELING PHILOSOPHY

 This makes today's counselor a highly skilled mental health practitioner with exceptional knowledge of how to help a person heal his or her psychological functioning.
 This is no trivial thing.
-Such healing ultimately allows us to live happily, enjoy peace of mind, dare to hope and dream, achieve our goals, enjoy satisfying relationships, and treat ourselves and others with basic dignity and respect.
-In my view, it is the most important work we can do for ourselves.
+Such healing ultimately allows us to live happily, enjoy peace of mind, dare to hope and dream, achieve our goals, enjoy satisfying relationships, and treat ourselves and others with dignity and respect.
+Is anything more important than that?

 Are you ready to begin?